tarekgh/opentelemetry-dotnet/example3/readme.md

 If the SDK had to implement an a listener pattern where the MeasurementRecorded function uses a generic T type parameter for the measured value, how easy/hard is that to implement?

+I did an example implementation using a generic T for measurement type in the branch design_experiment_generic_measurement.
+It shows a 7-10ns overhead per measurement but I haven't profiled it so maybe it is solvable.

 [VL]
 Difficulties of using Generics depends on how deeply we want to carry it through